Poke1650/SmartRoomProject-Documentation/README.md

 ## ChromeDash
 All the documentation about the Chrome add-on for SmartRoom can be found in the [ChromeDash](CHROMEDASH.md) document.

-## ChromeDash
-All the documentation about the Chrome add-on for SmartRoom can be found in the [ChromeDash](CHROMEDASH.md) document.

 ## Server
 All the documentation about the server and the api.